pirevi/gpt-pdf-assist/README.md

 ```

 ### Refrence
-The app was made by following the Youtube tutorial: [Chat with multiple PDFs](https://www.youtube.com/watch?v=dXxQ0LR-3Hg) - by Alejandro AO
+The app was made by following the Youtube tutorial: [Chat with multiple PDFs](https://www.youtube.com/watch?v=dXxQ0LR-3Hg) - by Alejandro AO.

 I have made my own modifications to the same.